jetify-com/devbox/README.md

    exit
    ```

-## Quickstart: Automatic Docker Image
+## Quickstart: Instant Docker Image

-With a Devbox environment, it’s simple to build the codebase into an OCI-compliant container image.
-Devbox will automatically detect your toolchain and pull in the correct Dockerfile.
+Devbox makes it easy to package your application into an OCI-compliant container image.
+Devbox analyzes your code, automatically identifies the right toolchain needed by your project, and builds it into a docker image.

-1. Open a terminal in a Devbox folder (see above).
+1. Initialize your project with `devbox init` if you haven't already.

 2. Build the image: